cenurv/rest_api_builder/README.md

 All API routers are based upon `Plug.Router` and may be included into any standard `Plug.Router` path or forwarded to in a Phoenix Router definition.

-In a APi Router the floowing paths are built in:
+In a API module the following paths are built in:

 * index      - `GET /`
 * create     - `POST /`